 Note also that the cylinder always gets priority of hot water and does not require a two way valve.
 The differential pressure valve is necessary for when all the radiators are closed and the cylinder calls for heat.
-This setup works for a well insulated house since even if the cylinder is taking most of a boiler’s heat output for an hour or so there will be plenty remaining for space heating and the air temperature in the rooms will drop very little.
+This setup works for a well insulated house since even if the cylinder is taking most of a boiler’s heat output for an hour or so there will be plenty remaining for space heatingthe heating of the rooms as opposed to the heating of the domestic hot water.
+See Space heating and Domestic hot water and the air temperature in the rooms will drop very little.

 Zoning can save a good deal of energy because only the areas that need heat are getting it.
 It is particularly useful for rooms where someone has a special requirement such as an elderly relative who may need heating when others don’t, possibly also people who work a lot at night.